SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 * *constant named values*, also known as *constants*, and
 * *variable named values*, also known as *variables*

-As the names suggest, the value of a variable can change over time, whereas a constant has a fixed value that cannot be changed once it is set.
+A constant has a fixed value that cannot be changed once it is set, whereas a variable can be set to a different value in the future.

 All named values must be declared before they are used.
 Constants are declared using the ``let`` keyword,